 Right below the Add New PBX, a new section appears for entering your connection type information.
 In total, there are 11 connection types.

-After selecting the right vendor, model, connection type and entering the correct information, then you can finally click on the Add button to add your PBX right at the bottom of the page and the deed is done.
+After selecting the right vendor, model, connection type and entering the correct information, you can finally click on the Add button to add your PBX right at the bottom of the page, and the deed is done.

-Working around PBXDom, especially around PBXDom well-organized settings is very simple.
+Working around PBXDom, especially around PBXDom, well-organized settings are straightforward.
 Now that you know how to add a new PBX on PBXDom, then you can confidently start doing it whenever you’d like to make an expansion.

-I tried my best to put the steps as clear as possible to avoid any sort of confusion.
-But if you feel like you need to gain more information, then I’d ask you to take a look at the PBX settings help page.
-There, I’ve even explained different connection types and put together some short description for each field in more details.
+I tried my best to put the steps as clear as possible to avoid any confusion.
+But if you feel like you need to gain more information, then I’d ask you to look at the PBX settings help page.
+There, I’ve even explained different connection types and put together some short descriptions for each field in more detail.

-At the end, if you have any further questions, you can contact us via our email, online chat, and at our phone number.
+In the end, if you have any further questions, you can contact us via email, online chat, and at our phone number.
 We’ll be glad to hear from you.